CloudFerro/CFmapserver/README.md

 ```

 Install the chart.
-We are adding here the custom flags `--namespace` and `--create-namespace` in order to have all artifacts contained in a dedicated namespace.
+We are adding the custom flags `--namespace` and `--create-namespace` in order to have all artifacts contained in a dedicated namespace.
 You could skip these flags to install into the default namespace.

 ```
-helm install cfmapserver cfmapserver/CFmapserver -f custom-values.yaml --namespace cfmapserver --create-namespace
+helm install cfmapserver cfmapserver/CFmapserver -f my-values.yaml --namespace cfmapserver --create-namespace
 ```

 Check that the service is running: